 Changes to our Programming:

 - Friday night Shabbat services will be conducted virtually, using Zoom.
-Look out for more info on how to participate and use this virtual prayer book, Mishkan Tefilah, to follow along
+Click the link and register to participate and use this virtual prayer book, Mishkan Tefilah, to follow along.

 - Saturday morning Shabbat services will be postponed until we re-open.